Department of Communication, Media and Theatre

 M.P.A.
 Harvard University

 Professor Edie Rubinowitz teaches a variety of media and journalism courses, including Multimedia Storytelling, Mass Media and Society and News Writing.
 She is a freelance journalist and worked as news reporter for several years with NPR-affiliate Chicago Public Radio where she covered urban issues such as poverty, immigration, and housing.
-Her work has appeared on All Things Considered, Morning Edition, Marketplace, and Latino USA, and she has contributed to This American Life.
+Her work has appeared on All Things Considered, Morning Edition, Marketplace, and Latino USA.
 On the academic side, she has presented at the National Communication Association and has written for the online Journal of Media Education.

 Room FA 244